perrybutler/astral/README.md

 Usage:

-* Build 2d canvas based cross-platform HTML5 games
+* Build 2d canvas-based cross-platform HTML5 games
-* Design a game with the in-browser editor, or by writing JS code
+* Design your game with the in-browser editor, or by writing JS code
-* Create scenes, prefabs, texture atlases, sprites, animations and more
+* Create scenes, prefabs, texture atlases, sprites, animations and more without leaving the browser
 * Quickly prototype game ideas, or even apps and diagrams

 Architecture: